Last Updated on June 10, 2026 by Daniel Globe

 Ventilation Needs and Carbon Monoxide Concerns

-Ensuring proper ventilation is the single most critical factor for safety.
-Without adequate airflow, carbon monoxide (CO)—an odorless, colorless gas—can accumulate.
+Proper ventilation is the single most critical safety factor when using candles in a tent.
+Without steady airflow, carbon monoxide (CO), an odorless, colorless gas, builds up until it reaches dangerous levels.
 To keep your camping experience safe:

-- Open tent vents (usually at the top) and unzip a portion of the door to create a cross-breeze.
+- Open tent vents (usually at the top) and unzip part of the door to create a cross-breeze.

-- Position candles centrally, at least a foot away from walls.
+- Position candles centrally, at least a foot from all walls.

-- Regularly check for signs of CO buildup, such as headaches, dizziness, or nausea.
+- Watch for early CO symptoms: headache, dizziness, or nausea.

-- If you feel drowsy or ill, extinguish the flame and exit the tent immediately.
+- If you feel drowsy or ill, extinguish the candle and exit the tent right away.

 Recommended Practices for Candle Use in Camping